February 15, 2018

 - Tip the biscuits into a 8″/20cm deep springform tin and press down firmly.

 - Melt the chocolate in a bowl over a pan of simmering water, or in the microwave on short bursts until full melted – leave to cool whilst doing the rest.

-- In your stand mixer with the whisk attachment, whisk together the cream cheese, icing sugar and vanilla together till smooth.
-Pour in the double cream and whisk till thick!
+- In your stand mixer with the whisk attachment, whisk together the cream cheese, icing sugar and vanilla together until smooth.
+Pour in the double cream and whisk until thick!